-State of the art: Regarding sequential systems, i.e. those without parallel composition, the weak bisimilarity problem is undecidable for PDA even for the normed case [19].
-However, it is conjectured [13] that weak bisimilarity is decidable for basic process algebras (BPA); the best known lower bound is EXPTIME-hardness [13].
+State of the art: Regarding sequential systems, i.e. those without parallel composition, the weak bisimilarity problem is undecidable for PDA even for the normed case [20].
+However, it is conjectured [14] that weak bisimilarity is decidable for BPA; the best known lower bound is EXPTIME-hardness [14].

-Considering parallel systems, even strong bisimilarity is undecidable for multiset automata (MSA, also known as parallel pushdown processes or state-extended BPP) [16] using the technique introduced in [6].
-However, it is conjectured [7] that the weak bisimilarity problem is decidable for basic parallel processes (BPP); the best known lower bound is PSPACE-hardness [20].
+Considering parallel systems, even strong bisimilarity is undecidable for MSA [17] using the technique introduced in [6].
+However, it is conjectured [7] that the weak bisimilarity problem is decidable for BPP; the best known lower bound is PSPACE-hardness [21].

-For the simplest systems combining both parallel and sequential operators, called PA processes [1], the weak bisimilarity problem is undecidable [21].
-It is an open question for the normed PA; the best known lower bound is EXPTIME-hardness [13].
+For the simplest systems combining both parallel and sequential operators, called PA processes [1], the weak bisimilarity problem is undecidable [22].
+It is an open question for the normed PA; the best known lower bound is EXPTIME-hardness [14].

 Our contribution: We move the undecidability border of the weak bisimilarity problem towards the classes of BPA and BPP, where the problem is conjectured to be decidable.
-Section 3 shows undecidability of the considered problem for the weakly extended versions of BPA (wBPA) and BPP (wBPP).
-In Section 4, we strengthen the result for even more restricted systems, namely for normed fcBPA and normed fcBPP systems.
-In fact, the result is not new for wBPA due to the following reasons: Mayr [13] has shown that adding a finite-state unit of the minimal non-trivial size 2 to a BPA process already makes weak bisimilarity undecidable.
+Section 4 contains relatively simple proofs of undecidability of the considered problem for the weakly extended versions of BPA (wBPA) and BPP (wBPP).
+In Section 4, we strengthen the result for even more restricted systems such as normed fcBPA and normed fcBPP systems.
+In fact, the result is not new for wBPA due to the following reasons: Mayr [14] has shown that adding a finite-state unit of the minimal non-trivial size 2 to the BPA process already makes weak bisimilarity undecidable.
 Our inspection of his proof shows that the result is valid for wBPA as well.